IU-PR/Capstone_project/content/docs/2025/Smartify/week1.md

 2. Parents of High Schoolers

 - To help a child choose a future profession
-- Monitor progress in preparation for the Unified State Exam
 - Find affordable and high-quality educational resources or tutors

 3. Tutors and Mentors